 Pre-employment tests were formally first used to recruit for the US Army in World War 1: the Army Alpha & Beta tests and were administered to over 1.75 million recruits.

 With pre employment testing, the US Army had goals very similar to employers today.
 Some requirements for the test were:

 Whether the Alpha & Beta tests were successful or not for their intended purpose is up for debate, but the US Armed Forces have kept updating their recruitment process and administer the Armed Services Vocational Aptitude Battery (ASVAB) to this day to select recruits.

-On average, companies in the United States spend approx. $4,000 to hire a new employee, and it takes them up to 52 days to fill a position (source: Glassdoor).
-By using pre-employment testing, the same companies can:
+On an average, companies in the United States spend about $4,000 to hire a new employee and it takes them up to 52 days to fill a position source

-These online pre-employment tests are faster, sustainable, and more objective, and also help organizations-
+While making the recruitment process faster, sustainable, and more objective, pre-employment tests also help organizations-

 “Almost 90 percent of firms that test job applicants say they will not hire job seekers when pre-employment testing finds them to be deficient in basic skills” (Greenberg, 1996, p.
 24).”

 Apart from being a great help to recruiters, pre-employment tests also help the hiring managers, members of the hiring team, the senior people in recruitment, operations & HR.
 They help the candidates have a bias-free, fair hiring process, allows them to prove their candidature & showcase their skills in a hassle-free manner.

 Let’s have a quick look at how carefully crafted, calibrated & well-maintained online testing tools can help various stakeholders in an organization.

 Spectraforce is a staffing solutions company with a diverse client base ranging from IT giants, Fortune 500 companies, and tech-savvy SMBs.